Fitting variograms

 Overview

 Fitting theoretical variograms to empirical observations is an important modeling step to ensure valid mathematical models of geospatial continuity.
-Given an empirical variogram, the fit function can be used to perform the fit:
+Given an empirical variogram, the following function can be used to fit models:

-Fit theoretical variogram type V to empirical variogram g using algorithm algo.
+Fit theoretical geostatistical function of type F to empirical function f using algorithm algo.

 Examples